cboettig/ews-review/manuscript.md

 Vignette of misapplying
 -----------------------

 CARL: Unsure of how to structure this vingette.
-Maybe you writ this section?
+Maybe you write this section?

+Sure.
+Yeah, I'm leaning to the decreasing variance example as the motivation.
+Probably have to get some code up and running to illustrate this.

 Options for the vignette: